 The best regular last-gen Pixel

 The Google Pixel 7 has a 6.3-inch fast and responsive display, just a touch smaller than the Pixel 7 Pro.
 It has a dual rear camera system consisting of a 50 MP wide camera with ƒ/1.85 aperture and optical and electronic image stabilization, as well as a 12 MP ultrawide camera with ƒ/2.2 aperture.
 The front-facing camera has a 92.8° ultrawide field of view which should make group selfies easy.

-It features the same camera features as the Pixel 7 Pro, except Macro Focus.
-The phone also gets many of the same tech innovations as the Pixel 7 Pro, including the Tensor G2 processor and the Titan M2 security chip, plus built-in VPN.
+It features the same camera features as the Pixel 7 Pro, except for Macro Focus.
+The phone also gets many of the same tech innovations as the Pixel 7 Pro, including the Tensor G2 processor and the Titan M2 security chip, plus a built-in VPN.

 If you don't need the three-camera setup found on the Pixel 7 and want a slightly smaller, cheaper phone, this is an excellent option.
-See our full Google Pixel 7 review (opens in new tab).(opens in new tab)

 The Google Pixel 6a mixes top-end and midrange features.
 It gets the same mighty Google Tensor processor introduced on the Google Pixel 6 and 6 Pro – so should deliver flagship performance and 5G data speeds.
 Google also revisits its playful Pixel 6 styling, for a two-tone, black bar rear, and the phone's frame is a rich, blasted metal.
 With some competition like the Galaxy A53 5G sporting plastic at the price, things are looking good for the Google 6a's design, and it's water-resistant too.
 The Pixel 6a is another excellent option for anyone after a great smartphone that doesn't cost the earth.